csdev/conch/README.md

 ## License

 Conch is licensed under the MIT license.
-See `LICENSE.txt`.
+See [LICENSE.txt](LICENSE.txt).

 Conch is statically-linked against the following third-party libraries: